 Yoast SEO’s most recent update reintroduces its FAQ structured data blocks; this comes after Google announced that FAQs could be shown in rich results.
 These enhanced structured data blocks enable users to add FAQ content faster as structured data is automatically generated to accompany questions and answers.
-However, it’s is only compatible with the WordPress block editor.
+However, it is only compatible with the WordPress block editor.

-Other updates include UX improvements, such as linking the SEO and readability scores in the Classic Editor and relocating the Focus key phrase field to the top of meta box and sidebar, making them easier to find.
+Other updates include UX improvements, such as linking the SEO and readability scores in the Classic Editor and relocating the Focus key phrase field to the top of the meta box and sidebar, making them easier to find.

 Furthermore, the new Yoast SEO Schema implementation works perfectly with modern AMP pages (previously there were some issues viewing pages in Reader mode).

 Why is this important?
 Recently, Google announced support for FAQ structured data.
 This means that searchers will see FAQs as rich results more frequently in the future.

 By being able to easily tag FAQ sections with structured data, you can improve the odds of earning high placement(s) on SERPs.

 READ MORE: Yoast SEO 11.4 adds FAQ structured data, UX improvements

 Google My Business adds more branding tools and introduces searchable @shortnames